JohnGermano/blog/about.md

 featured_image: /assets/images/pages/about.jpg
 ---

-Daniel Bennett is a senior developer from Vilnius, Lithuania.
-After graduating from The College with a degree in **Computer Science**, he worked for three small web shops where he honed his development skills and love for JavaScript.

-His work has been recognized by Communication Arts, IBM, How, ID, IdN, AIGA, Effie, Archive, Graphis, AdFed and Rockport. **Net** magazine named him a person to watch in 2018.

->The world always seems brighter when you’ve just made something that wasn’t there before. <cite>Neil Gaiman</cite>

-As a hobby, Daniel authors the most influential JavaScript blog in Lithuania with over 100,000 page views a month.
-He lives in Vilnius with his beautiful wife, two boys and one girl.
+John Germano is a Data Analyst from Cleveland, Ohio.
+He graduated from Carnegie Mellon University's Heinz College with a master's in **Public Policy, Management, and Data Analytics**.
+Over the last two years, he has worked on a variety of projects to continue honing his development skills.

+> Just because something doesn’t do what you planned it to do doesn’t mean it’s useless.  <cite>Thomas Edison</cite>

+As a hobby, John is learning guitar and learning how to develop and maintain websites on Github.

 *Thank You for reading!*